-IRS Dirty Dozen Tax Scams In 2017
+IRS Dirty Dozen Tax Scams

 Editor’s Note: Each year, the IRS comes out with a Dirty Dozen list with the most common tax scams and this year’s list is out.
 Many of them peak during tax season, so read on!

 Here are the dirty dozen tax scams from the IRS this year:

 1 – Phishing: Fake emails and websites used to obtain personal information are widespread.
 Know the IRS will never contact with your via email or web, so don’t click on emails or fake websites posing to be the IRS!

 2 – Phone Scams: IRS phone scams are an emerging way scammers target taxpayers for personal information.
 Scammers who impersonate the IRS call you to demand money, claiming that you owe them immediately.
 Unfortunately, many people fall for this scam.
 In fact, since October 2015 the IRS has identified thousands of victims who have collectively paid more than $26 million as a result of IRS phone scams.